altocodenl/tagaway/readme.md

 ### Todo beta

-- Implement "revive" in uploads
-- Fix client bug when selecting a year tag.

 - Pivs
    - Show n of pivs for each tag in main view.
    - Suggest tags when inserting in tag view.